ellakoa/postcard-poem/content/posts/the-abandoned-house.md

 Jaws hung open.
 Whispering,
 Wait……Wait…..as we ran towards the open gate.
 Stopped in our tracks by a thunderous groan.
-Turning, nowhere to hide, the door of the house, now open wide
+Turning, nowhere to hide, the door of the house, now open wide.

 Silently a ball rolled down the steps,
 Is this what you came for?
 Come and collect.
 Of course, we didn’t.
 We screamed and fled.